ramxnnn/react-portfolio/README.md

 # React + Vite Portfolio

-This is a single-page portfolio website built with **React**, **Vite**, and **TailwindCSS**.
-It features a minimalistic UI design with a focus on the best user experience (UX).
-The website also supports a dark mode theme, enhancing visual comfort during different times of the day.
+This is a single-page portfolio website created using React, Vite, and TailwindCSS.
+It has a clean and simple design, focusing on providing the best user experience (UX).
+The website also includes a dark mode feature for a more comfortable viewing experience at night.

 ## Preview
 **[Preview](https://react-portfolio-psi-ashy.vercel.app/)**